Gerhard Gentzen

 Gerhard Karl Erich Gentzen (24 November 1909 – 4 August 1945) was a German mathematician and logician.
 He made major contributions to the foundations of mathematics, proof theory, especially on natural deduction and sequent calculus.
-He died of starvation in a Soviet prison camp in Prague in 1945, having been interned as a German national after the Second World War.
+He died of starvation in a Czech prison camp in Prague in 1945.

 Life and career

 Gentzen was a student of Paul Bernays at the University of Göttingen.
 Bernays was fired as "non-Aryan" in April 1933 and therefore Hermann Weyl formally acted as his supervisor.
-Gentzen joined the Sturmabteilung in November 1933 although he was by no means compelled to do so.
-Nevertheless he kept in contact with Bernays until the beginning of the Second World War.
+Gentzen joined the Sturmabteilung in November 1933, although he was by no means compelled to do so.
+Nevertheless, he kept in contact with Bernays until the beginning of the Second World War.
 In 1935, he corresponded with Abraham Fraenkel in Jerusalem and was implicated by the Nazi teachers' union as one who "keeps contacts to the Chosen People."
 In 1935 and 1936, Hermann Weyl, head of the Göttingen mathematics department in 1933 until his resignation under Nazi pressure, made strong efforts to bring him to the Institute for Advanced Study in Princeton.

 Between November 1935 and 1939 he was an assistant of David Hilbert in Göttingen.
 Gentzen joined the Nazi Party in 1937.
-In April 1939 Gentzen swore the oath of loyalty to Adolf Hitler as part of his academic appointment.
+In April 1939, Gentzen swore the oath of loyalty to Adolf Hitler as part of his academic appointment.
 From 1943 he was a teacher at the German Charles-Ferdinand University of Prague.
 Under a contract from the SS, Gentzen worked for the V-2 project.

 Gentzen was arrested during the citizens uprising against the occupying German forces on 5 May 1945.
-He, along with the rest of the staff of the German University in Prague was subsequently handed over to Soviet forces.
-Because of his past association with the SA, NSDAP and NSD Dozentenbund, Gentzen was detained in a prison camp, where he died of starvation on 4 August 1945.
+He, along with the rest of the staff of the German University in Prague, were detained in a Soviet prison camp, where he died of starvation on 4 August 1945.
+He is probably buried in an unmarked grave at the Ďáblice Cemetery in Prague.